natetzu/goal_of_education/goal_of_education_is_freedom.md

 Ultimately, college tuition is a negotiation between you and the college.
 The losers of the negotiation pay for tuition.
 Most kids need the college, more than the college needs them, so the kids pay tuition.
 But if your kid has an excellent plan A (i.e. financial freedom), and they don’t need to go to college, that makes them so much more attractive to the college.
 College needs your kid to increase the quality of the student population, so now the college pays tuition.

-This is Plan A. Plan A is to develop the unique skills of your kids, such that they become uniquely great in a specific area, and can command enough compensation to be financially independent.
+This is Plan A. Plan A is to develop the unique skills of your kids, such that they become uniquely great in a specific area, and can command great choices in life.

-If Plan A fails... well, there is always college.
-But the beauty about working on Plan A, your kids have spent time developing exploring their unique interests and strengths, which makes them a more interesting and compelling college candidate.
+They can pursue a project that will pay them well, in lieu of going to college.
+Or they can go to college, but on their terms, potentially at greatly reduced cost.
+The beauty about working on Plan A, your kids have spent time developing exploring their unique interests and strengths, which makes them a more interesting and compelling college candidate.
 They will enter college with a stronger idea of what they do, or don’t, want to do.

 And if Plan A succeeds and your kids still want to go to college, well Plan A can pay for it.
 I was getting my MBA in business school when I met a fellow student who had already started a company and was making good money.
 While others were in business school with $200k of student debt, his business was paying for his tuition.